unlaunch/documentation/_docs/sdks/java-sdk.md

 ##### `getFeature(flagKey, identity, attributes)`

 Just like the method above but uses attributes that are passed in to evaluate targeting rules.

+### Attribute syntax

+The [attributes and associated operators](https://docs.unlaunch.io/docs/features/attributes-operators) used in [targeting rules](https://docs.unlaunch.io/docs/features/targetingrules), the attributes are passed as Set or List in *getVariation* method of SDK.

+In the example below, the attributes are provided as a Set in *getVariation* method.
+These attributes are compared and evaluated against the attributes used in the targeting rule defined on the web to decide whether to show the *on* or *off* variation to a user.

+The *getVariation* method supports six types of attributes: string, number, boolean, date, DateTime, and set.
+The [attributes](https://docs.unlaunch.io/docs/features/attributes) and syntax with [operators](https://docs.unlaunch.io/docs/features/attributes-operators) are defined in SDK as:

+        UnlaunchClient client = UnlaunchClient.create(SDK_KEY);

+        Set<String> userSet = new HashSet<>();
+        userSet.add("1");
+        userSet.add("2");

+        String variation = client.getVariation(
+                FEATURE_FLAG_KEY,
+                UUID.randomUUID().toString(),
+                UnlaunchAttribute.newBoolean("registered", true),
+                UnlaunchAttribute.newString("device", "ABCS"),
+                UnlaunchAttribute.newNumber("age", 30),
+                UnlaunchAttribute.newDate("start_date", System.currentTimeMillis()),
+                UnlaunchAttribute.newDateTime("expiry_date", System.currentTimeMillis()),
+                UnlaunchAttribute.newSet("user_ids", userSet));

+        // Print variation
+        LOG.info("[DEMO] getVariation() returned {}", variation);

+        // shutdown the client to flush any events or metrics client.shutdown();

 ### awaitUntilReady